ipopadic-ip/university-lms-system/README.md

 - Issue or request textbooks from the university library
 - Request office supplies

+### Commercialist
+- View all textbook and office supply requests submitted by student services staff
+- Order textbooks and office supplies based on submitted requisitions
+- Update inventory and availability tables once materials have been received
+- Ensure that ordered items are properly recorded and made available to staff and students

 ### Administrators
 - Manage dictionaries and codebooks
 - Manage registered users